 Credit: @wanderwomanpics on Instagram

 Alexandria Bay's Independence Day celebration uses the stunning backdrop of the St. Lawrence River and Boldt Castle for its fireworks display.
-Set up a picnic along the shoreline or better yet, rent a boat and get on the water for an even more striking view.
+Set up a picnic along the shoreline or better yet, rent a boat or take Uncle Sam Boat Tours4th of July cruise for an even more striking view.
 The fireworks begin at dusk, which can be later this far north, with an estimated start time of 9:45 PM.
+If you’re looking for even more fantastic fireworks in the Thousand Islands, arrive July 3 and reserve a special Fireworks Display Cruise with Clayton Island Tours for a spectacular waterside view.
+Free.

 4th of July in Lake Placid (Adirondacks)